 To a certain extent, subtitles can become a crutch.
 If you find you can listen and follow what the different characters are saying, then turn off the subtitles.
 Don’t use them if you really don’t need them.

 So, now that we’ve gotten that out of the way, how should we find these subtitles?

-There are many streaming sites where you can find the latest drama series with subtitles, for example, DramaGo (this website is more focused on Korean TV but they also upload Japanese drama). and Dailymotion.
+There are many streaming sites where you can find the latest drama series with subtitles, such as Viki and Dailymotion.

-And of course there is tons of subtitled content on YouTube.
+And of course, there’s tons of subtitled content on YouTube.
 One great technique to search specifically for subtitled content is to add the phrases 字幕 （じまく）and セリフ集（せりふあつ）to the end of your search.

-If you know the name of the drama you want to watch in English or Japanese then you can usually find it on one of the above streaming sites.
+If you know the name of the drama, anime, movie, etc. you want to watch in English or Japanese, then you can usually find it on one of the above streaming sites.

 If you want to learn with the subtitles themselves, then there are many “fansubbing” communities online where fans create and share the subtitles for popular shows.
 D-addicts is a popular one.

 All videos are carefully selected with Japanese learners in mind and are leveled so that you can easily find videos that match your Japanese abilities.